-A new project aims to reduce climate impact in the Näsby district of Kristianstad.
+A new project aims to reduce climate impact in Näsby.
 In the EU-funded project “Climate-smart Näsby”, several local actors are working to reduce the climate footprint of the construction process and transports.
-The development of Näsby is the project’s focus, but the results will be used in other areas and cities – with Näsby and Kristianstad serving as models.
+Although the project focuses on the development of Näsby, the results will be used in other areas and cities – with Näsby and Kristianstad serving as models.

 The project, which will last just over two years, is a collaborative project between Kristianstad Municipality, Krinova Incubator & Science Park and Kristianstad University.
 The project’s goal is to provide conditions for more carbon dioxide-efficient societal development in the Näsby area, which includes the Näsby and Gamlegården districts.
 As the city continues to grow, emissions need to be reduced.